svgeesus/EuroMPE/performance-dac.md

 ## Output conditioning

-3mV offset on TL074 is not that significant, though if an inexpensive alternative op-amp is better (1mV or less, does not need to be high precision) use that.
+3mV offset on TL074 is 3LSB; not that significant, though if an inexpensive alternative op-amp is better (1mV or less, does not need to be high precision) use that.

-Consider LT1214 (100μV, $5.85 quad, PDIP-14 or SOIC-14) or OPA4172 (200μV, $3.82 quad, SOIC-14) as non-inverting output buffers.
+Consider *LT1014* (50μV/180μV, SOIC-14) **LT1214** (150μV/550μV, 50mA  $5.85 quad, PDIP-14 or SOIC-14) or *OPA4172* (200μV/1mV, 75mA 60Ω, $3.82 quad, SOIC-14) as non-inverting output buffers.
 Use innie current limiting resistor.
 Maybe time to try a SMD board design?

-Bipolar peration is possible (datasheet p.47) but not needed here, all the MIDI CC are unipolar for the MPE performance controls.
+Bipolar operation is possible (datasheet p.47) but not needed here, all the MIDI CC are unipolar for the MPE performance controls.
+So *could* use singe-rail op-amps which swing to 0V on input and output.
+Probably easier to use bipolar devices though.

 ## Fading (all voice 'attenuators')

 Use 4 pots with rail-to-rail input and output buffer amps connected to 4 adc inputs.
-Then use these values to digitally scale the 14bit performance values (on all voices), providing per-performance-output attenuator function across all channels.
+Then use these values to digitally scale the 14bit performance values (on *all* voices), providing per-performance-output attenuator function across all channels.

 - [Alpha 9mm T18 shaft pot, 10k](https://www.thonk.co.uk/shop/alpha-9mm-pots-vertical-t18/)
 - [T18 micro knobs](https://www.thonk.co.uk/shop/micro-knobs/)